pineylilly/sds-drawn/README.md

 ## Deploying an Application

 The application we will deploy named "Drawn", which is application for collaborative drawing.
-It consists of frontend, API gateway, 4 backend services, and ingress.
+It consists of frontend, API gateway, 4 backend services, Redis, and ingress.

 - Download Kubernetes YAML files from `k8s` directory in this repository (you can click this [link](https://github.com/pineylilly/sds-final-project/tree/main/k8s)).
 Copy this directory to master nodes via SFTP.